The Middle East (nightclub): Reputation

 According to the Weekly Dig, The Middle East "reigns supreme as Boston's best rock and/or roll joint".
 The Boston Globe has called it the city's "hippest night spot."
 Rolling Stone described the club as "the exalted Middle East.
 The importance of The Middle East to the music scene in Greater Boston spans many genres.
 The Boston Phoenix described the site:

 Still the premier place to hear indie rock, the Middle East also has garnered a reputation for serving up the cream of the indie hip-hop crop.
 Voted best hip-hop club by our readers for the third year running, the Middle East has played host to Mr. Lif, 7L & Esoteric, Los Nativos, Jedi Mind Tricks, Killah Priest, OuterSpace, Irepress, Masta Killah, and Jake the Snake, among others.
 The Middle East has no rival when it comes to underground hiphop.

 Steve Albini of Shellac and former member of Big Black commented in the Boston Phoenix:

 We enjoy playing Boston, we always have good shows there, although it's hard to do a show there.
 The Middle East is pretty much the only friendly venue for us -- meaning not corporate-controlled and that doesn’t have a bunch of insane curtailment policies in place that prevent you from behaving like a normal band.

 The Middle East is also a venue for artists in other genres including "jazz, blues, funk, reggae, ska, pop, punk, and various combinations thereof".
 In the early 1990s, The Middle East quickly became an instrumental part of the music culture in the Boston area.
 "It's where new talent was quickly discovered and given voice.
 It was where established bands tried out new things on their audience.
 It was slowly reshaping the scene."
 The Middle East receives continuous awards from local newspapers for their food and music venues.

-Massachusetts bands that played at The Middle East include Aerosmith in 1995, Dick Dale in '95, Guster in '96, Powerman 5000 in '97, Staind in '97, Godsmack in '97 Dropkick Murphys in '98, The Kings of Nuthin' every year from 1999 to 2005, American Hi-Fi in 2009, and Ice Nine Kills in 2017.
+Massachusetts bands that played at The Middle East include Aerosmith in 1995, Dick Dale in '95, Guster in '96, Powerman 5000 in '97, Staind in '97, Godsmack in '97 Dropkick Murphys in '98, The Kings of Nuthin' every year from 1999 to 2005, American Hi-Fi and Father John Misty in 2009, and Ice Nine Kills in 2017.